janymuong/meningitis_sim/README.md

 ## Agent-Based Modeling: Mock solution

-This is an implementation of an`Agent-Based Model` using `messa` Python package.
+This is an implementation of an`Agent-Based Model` using `Starsim` Python package.
 We implement a **SIR**-like  model.
 Is extended to:

     - Susceptible